Li Xinmo: Exhibitions

-Art Work
+Artwork

+"The Death of the Xinkai River" is one of Li Xinmo's earliest performance pieces, performed in June 2008.
+At that time, Li lived at the Xinkai River, which is severely polluted.
+In an interview, Li explains her personal connection to the river as well as the rape and murder of a woman that led Li to create her piece:

+In another interview, Li describes this work from an eco-feminist lens:

+She also mentions that the piece was a "reinterpretation and response" to the character Ophelia in Shakespeare's Hamlet.

+"A Farewell Ritual" was a follow-up work to "The Death of the Xinkai River" in which Li immersed herself in a glass tank filled with contaminated water.

-“Memory of Vagina” is one piece of art which targeting on the patriarchy society.
-Using a gun to describe the patriarchy society and visualized the damage to women from the community.
+“Memory of Vagina” is one piece of art that targets the patriarchy society by using a gun to describe the patriarchy and visualize the damage to women from the community.
 This work is an example of how the invisible violence from the community has been materialized in the modern art.

-"I am 5 Years old" this performance piece was based on the story of a 5 year old girl who was sexually assaulted by her father.
+"I am 5 Years old" this performance piece was based on the story of a five-year-old girl who was sexually assaulted by her father.
 Li put a razor blade into her mouth, and began to tell the story of the little girl.
 Li was unable to speak clearly with the blade in her mouth, with every word the blade made a cut.
 This performance was painful.
 Which represents how painful it was for the young girl to talk about the abuse and how talking about it brought her more suffering.

-"Free" Li stands in front of an audience and have them put clips all over her body.
-She then commands them to "pull", the audience pulls and all the clips release from her body.
+In her piece "Free," Li stands in front of an audience and have them put clips all over her body.
+She then commands them to "pull," the audience pulls and all the clips release from her body.
 Li experience great pain, but her body is released.

 Barriers

-Even though Xinmo Li's art work has been accepted by many Western country, the impact of her idea and art has not been promoted to the public domestically.
-The conflicts between traditional Chinese culture and performance art have natively affect many feminist arts in China.
+Even though Li Xinmo's artwork has been accepted by many Western countries, the impact of her idea and art has not been promoted to the public domestically.
+The conflicts between traditional Chinese culture and performance art have natively affected many feminist arts in China.
 Most feminists who use modern art to propose their idea to protect the rights for women are not accepted by the public.
+In an interview, Li explains her experiences as a self-proclaimed feminist artist in China: